 At night time gorillas build nests with branches and leaves on the ground or in trees.
 Each gorilla builds its own nest.
 Baby gorillas sleep with their mothers.
 Gorillas never spend more than one night in the same place.

 Female gorillas can mate when they are about 8 years old, and males when they are 12 years old.
 About 9 months after mating with a male, the female gives birth, usually to a single young.
 A newborn gorilla weighs about 2 kg.
 At first the female carries her baby in her arms.
 The baby sucks milk from its mother's breast.

 After about three months, and for its early years a young gorilla rides on its mother's back, holding onto her fur.
 By the age of 3 months the baby can crawl, and by 5 months it can walk.
 The young gorilla stays close to its mother for about three and a half years.

 Conservation Status and Threats

-Click here to find out more about gorillas
+Go here to find out more about gorillas and conservation

-Always acknowledge your source of information.
-Acknowledge this source in your bibliography like this:
+If you use this, acknowledge this source in your bibliography like this:

 Sydenham, S. & Thomas, R. Gorilla [Online] www.kidcyber.com.au (2006).

 Updated January 2014©www.kidcyber.com.au